Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 8. Enter the join code in a new window running the same project.
 9. Select **Start Client**.

-This means you don’t need to create UI elements to test the Relay service.
+This means you don't need to create UI elements to test the Relay service.

 If the connection fails then an error message appears in the UI and console.
 ![](/img/relay/ngo-relay-connection.png)